raspberrypilearning/comic-character/en/step_2.md

 + Ensure that you have used - 1 for the `<` previous button logic:
       `(currentHeroIndex - 1 + totalHeroSlides) % totalHeroSlides`
 + Ensure you add the `onclick` trigger method as an attribute to each button element.
++ Ensure you have added `;` a semicolon at the end of your declarations.

 --- /task ---